human-centered-ai-lab/PERSONAS/Resources/Readme.md

 ## Images of Faces to Support Persona Visualisation

-We provide a large set of free [Images of Faces](https://github.com/human-centered-ai-lab/PERSONAS/tree/main/Resources/Faces) comprising different gender, age, emotions, and styles.
-These images are suitable for visualising a wide range of different personas.
+We provide a large set of free [Images of Faces](https://github.com/human-centered-ai-lab/PERSONAS/tree/main/Resources/Faces), which are suitable for visualising a wide range of different personas as they comprise different gender, age, emotions, and styles.